Accenture/mercury/connectors/adapters/kafka/kafka-standalone/README.md

 ## Known problem as of May 2021

-The FileChannelImplementation class would throw "Map Failed" error when running in openjdk version 1.8.0_292.
+The FileChannelImplementation class would throw "Map Failed" error when running in Java version 1.8.0_292.
 This would result in system failure.
 The kafka client will go into an endless loop when it retries updating metadata.